Claiming a tax refund

-As discussed on our Notifying HMRC page, completing form P85 will be appropriate if you become UK non-resident from your date of departure or will remain resident in the UK but definitely will not be working again in that tax year.
+As discussed on our Notifying HMRC page, completing form P85 will be appropriate if you become UK non-resident from your date of departure or will remain resident in the UK but definitely will not be working again in the UK in that tax year or receiving any other UK-sourced income after your departure in that tax year.
 You might be due a tax refund on your pre-departure earnings in these circumstances because if you are an employee, the personal allowance is usually divided throughout the year so you receive a proportion in each pay packet.
 If you leave the UK part-way through the tax year, you will not have received your entire tax-free allowance and will have paid too much tax when looking at your total annual income.

 When should I not complete form P85 to get a tax refund?